mattvenn/fpga-sdft/README.md

 * How to do scaling - the twiddle factors are scaled to fill the hole register so things overflow quickly, divide by 127
 * Why doesn't pnr work? - it does, but the module wasn't being used so yosys was removing it
 * make the python tools parse test/localparams.vh  - very basic but works OK
+* adc connected, pinout is correct. sampleing has to be done on clock negedge

 # Todo